Student and Parent Loans

 To accept loans offered on your award letter:

 - Log in to your CatPAWS account and accept loan(s).
-Allow approximately two days for your loan to be originated.

 Complete Entrance Counseling Session.
-Federal regulations for financial assistance require first-time borrowers of the Federal Direct student loans to complete an entrance counseling session.
 As a first-time borrower at Northwest, you must complete an Entrance Counseling Session before student loan funds will credit to your student account.
 The Financial Assistance Office will electronically receive a list of those students who successfully complete the counseling.

 Complete Master Promissory Note (MPN).
 This must be completed by first-time borrowers before loan funds are disbursed to your Northwest account.
 Allow approximately 3-5 business days after accepting on CatPAWS before attempting to complete the MPN.

 Complete Loan Exit Counseling.
 Students who have received ANY federal direct loan funds during their enrollment at Northwest must complete an Exit Counseling Session before leaving the University if they will be graduating at the end of the current trimester, transferring, or enrolled in less than half time (6 hours).
 You will use your FAFSA PIN to access the Exit Counseling information.
 A PIN can be requested from the PIN Web Site if you do not have a valid one.

 Parent Plus Loans